oshi/oshi/README.md

 -------------------
 * For bug reports, feature requests, or general questions about OSHI's longer term plans, please [create an issue](https://github.com/oshi/oshi/issues).
 * For help integrating OSHI into your own project or maintainer code review of your PRs, tag `@dbwiddis` in issues or pull requests on your project site.
-* For "how to" questions regarding use of the API, consult examples in the `oshi-demo` project, create an issue, or [search on Stack Overflow](https://stackoverflow.com/search?q=%5Boshi%5D+is%3Aquestion) using the `oshi` tag, and asking a new question if it hasn't been answered before.
+* For "how to" questions regarding use of the API, consult examples in the `oshi-demo` project, create an issue, or [search on Stack Overflow](https://stackoverflow.com/search?q=%5Boshi%5D+is%3Aquestion) using the `oshi` tag, asking a new question if it hasn't been answered before.

 OSHI for enterprise
 -------------------